baptiste-meunier/NowcastingML_3step/README.md

 Outputs are created in the folder '2-Output' with sub-folders by forecast horizons (e.g. folder 'h0' for a nowcast).
 Three types of Excel outputs are provided for each run of <i> Main.R </i>.
 The type of output is indicated by the name:
 - 'pred' = out-of-sample predictions at each point in time.
 Columns are:
   - 'date' = date of the actual data (NOT the date of the forecast)
   - 'true_value' = actual data
   - one column for each regression technique
 - 'rmse' = out-of-sample RMSE, separated between crisis (2008-2009 and 2020-2021) and non-crisis (other years)
 - 'summaryALL' = summary of out-of-sample RMSE.
 The structure is:
   - second row corresponds to the pre-selection technique used
   - Third row corresponds to the number of variables kept after pre-selection
   - each row (>3) corresponds to a regression technique.
-Values indicate the out-of-sample RMSE.
+Values indicate the out-of-sample RMSE